Japanese wild parsley (mitsuba)or chopped green onions

 Cut 100 g onion into wedges.

-Remove the kombu, add 50 ml mirin, 1 tbsp light brown sugar, 1 tsp Chinese-style chicken bouillon powder and mix.
+Pour the kombu dashi into a saucepan and heat on medium low until small bubbles start to appear.
+Remove the kombu, and add 50 ml mirin, 1 tbsp light brown sugar, 1 tsp Chinese-style chicken bouillon powder.

-Add 2 tbsp Japanese soy sauce (koikuchi shoyu) and stir to distribute it, then lay the katsu over the top.
+Add 2 tbsp Japanese soy sauce (koikuchi shoyu) and stir to evenly distribute, then lay the sliced katsu over the top.

-Lightly whisk the egg yolks and then pour them around the pan.
+Lightly whisk the egg yolks and then pour them around the pan, again avoiding the top of the katsu.

-Place the lid back on and turn off the heat.
-Allow the egg to cook in the residual heat until it's cooked to your preferred firmness.
+Cover with a lid once more and turn off the heat.
+Finish cooking the egg in the residual heat until it reaches your preferred firmness.

 Notes